Asad-Ismail/Grounding-Dino-FineTuning/README.md

 For Input text "shirt. pants. bag" and input validation images (see above like for train and valiadtion data.
 The model was only trained on 200 images and tested on 50 images)

-**Before Fine-tuning**: Model performs as shown on left.
+**Before Fine-tuning**: Model performs as shown on left below.
 GT is shown in green and model predictions are shown in red.
-Interesting to know that for this dataset model does not perform very bad since but the concept of e.g "shirt" is different then the GT see second and third image
+Interesting to note is that for this dataset model does not perform very bad, but the concept of some categories is different e.g "shirt" is different then the GT see second and third image.

-**After Fine-tuning**: Model correctly detects all required categories image one along with the correct concept of shirt
+**After Fine-tuning**: Model correctly detects all required categories image one along with the correct concept.